w3c/wot-architecture/explainer/explainer11.md

-# Web of Things Architecture Explained
+# Web of Things (WoT) Architecture Explained

 The W3C Web of Things (WoT) was created to counter the fragmentation of the IoT market:
 The variety of pre-existing standards and vendor-specific platforms in the various verticals (i.e., application domains) has led to data and application silos and many difficult system integration problems.
 By some estimates, [up to 40% of the value of the IoT](https://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/the-internet-of-things-the-value-of-digitizing-the-physical-world) is only acheivable through interoperabilty, which is the primary goal of the Web of Things.

 W3C WoT acknowledges that the IoT emerged from and incorporates various established ecosystems with existing platforms and standards that reflect the diversified requirements of IoT applications (e.g., network protocols, data models).
-Thus, W3C WoT uses Web technology to **formally describe the interfaces** of IoT devices and platforms to ease the integration across ecosystems and application domains.
+Thus, rather than attempting to establish yet another competing ecosystem, W3C WoT uses Web technology to **formally describe the interfaces** of IoT devices and platforms, including those in existing ecosystems, to ease the integration across ecosystems and application domains.
-The idea is that rich metadata based on URIs, hypermedia controls, and collaborative schema definitions (cf. [schema.org]()) allows clients to adapt to the peculiarities of a given IoT platform by configuring its (vanilla) protocol stack with the metadata (e.g., only one CoAP stack for OCF, oneM2M, LwM2M, and dotdot -- or re-using the same HTTP API instead of generating custom stubs for each "RESTful API").
+The idea is that rich metadata based on URIs, hypermedia controls, and collaborative schema definitions (cf. [schema.org](https://schema.org)) allows clients to adapt to the peculiarities of a given IoT platform by configuring its (vanilla) protocol stack with appropriate metadata (e.g., enabling the use of only one CoAP stack for OCF, oneM2M, LwM2M, and dotdot -- or re-using the same HTTP API instead of generating custom stubs for each "RESTful API").

-The WoT Architecture document serves as an umbrella for all WoT specifications, and hence also sets the general goals of the W3C Web of Things.
+The WoT Architecture document serves as an umbrella for all WoT specifications, and sets the general goals of the W3C Web of Things.
-It defines the abstract architecture and spans the design space for current and future so-called building blocks, which are specified in separate documents.
+It defines the abstract architecture and the design space for current and future building blocks, each of which are specified in separate documents.
-Specifically, the purpose of the WoT Architecture document is to provide
+Specifically, the purpose of the WoT Architecture document is to provide:

-- the basic terminology,
+- basic terminology definitions;
-- use cases and derived requirements the W3C WoT Architecture should satisfy,
+- use cases and derived requirements the W3C WoT Architecture should satisfy;
-- definitions of the basic concepts and architectural constraints,
+- definitions of basic concepts and architectural constraints;
-- an overview over the WoT building block documents and their interplay, and
+- an overview of the WoT building blocks and their interplay; and
-- a guide for mapping the abstract architecture onto a variety of concrete deployment scenarios
+- a guide for mapping the abstract architecture onto a variety of concrete deployment scenarios.

-The architecture document lays the foundation for the WoT building block specifications:
+The architecture document lays the foundation for the following WoT building block specifications:

 - the <a href="https://w3c.github.io/wot-thing-description/">WoT Thing Description</a> (REC Track),
 - the <a href="https://w3c.github.io/wot-profile/">WoT Profile</a>,
 - the <a href="https://w3c.github.io/wot-binding-templates/">WoT Binding Templates</a>,
 - the <a href="https://w3c.github.io/wot-discovery/">WoT Discovery</a>, and
-- the <a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Considerations</a>.
+- the <a href="https://w3c.github.io/wot-security/">WoT Security and Privacy Guidelines</a>.

-Of these, the WoT Security and Privacy Considerations provide a general analysis that cross-cuts the other building blocks, each of which also include their own specific security and privacy considerations.
+Of these, the WoT Security and Privacy Guidelines provide a general analysis that cross-cuts the other building blocks, each of which also include their own specific security and privacy considerations.

+In addition, the following optional/informative building blocks are defined:
+* <a href="https://w3c.github.io/wot-scripting-api/">WoT Scripting API</a>, and
+* <a href="https://w3c.github.io/wot-binding-templates/">WoT Binding Templates</a>.

 ## Goals
+The goals of the W3C Web of Things are to:

-* Simplify the integration of different IoT devices and platforms.
+* simplify the integration of different IoT devices and platforms;
-* Complement existing IoT standards and platforms.
+* complement existing IoT standards and platforms;
-* Build upon the Web architecture, in particular URIs, registered representation formats (media types), and hypermedia.
+* build upon the Web architecture, in particular URIs, registered representation formats (media types), and hypermedia;
-* Allow for IP-based IoT protocols other than HTTP (given they fulfill the Uniform Interface constraint of REST).
+* allow for IP-based IoT protocols other than HTTP (given they fulfill the Uniform Interface constraint of REST); and
-* Allow for different integration patterns: at the device level, gateway/edge node, and the cloud.
+* allow for different integration patterns: at the device level, gateway/edge node, and the cloud.

 ## Non-goals
+The W3C Web of Things is *not* trying to achieve any of the following:

-* Not trying to establish a new vertical solution for the IoT.
+* establishing a new vertical solution for the IoT;
-* Not defining domain-specific aspects.
+* defining domain-specific aspects of IoT systems; nor
-* Not defining any new security mechanisms.
+* defining any new security mechanisms.

 ## Application domains and use cases
 A set of use cases for a set of IoT application domains were collected to drive the requirements for the WoT architecture.
 These use cases were chosen to be typical of IoT applications but were not meant